-- the fourth anniversary of the date the disability benefit was granted, or - the date the member turns 67 or the first anniversary in retirement, whichever is later.
-If the first annual increase follows the fourth anniversary of the date the disability benefit was granted, the increase will be 7 percent of the current annuity.
-If the annual increase is due to the attainment of age 67 or the first anniversary in retirement, the amount will be determined as described in Chapter 11, Retirement Benefits, "Automatic annual increases in annuity for Tier II annuitants."
-After the initial increase, the annuity will increase by 3 percent or 1⁄2 the annual unadjusted percentage increase (but not less than zero) in the Consumer Price Index U (CPI-U), whichever is less, of the originally granted disability benefits.
-The CPI-U is for the 12-month period ending with September preceding each November 1.
+After the initial increase, the annuity will increase by 3 percent or 1⁄2 the annual unadjusted percentage increase (but not less than zero) in the Consumer Price Index - U (CPI-U), whichever is less, of the originally granted disability benefit.
+The CPI-U is for the 12-month period ending with September preceding each Nov.
+1.